grame-cncm/faust2wwise/Faust_Interpreter_Test_Plugin/README.md

 The `Double Precision` option enables double-precision internal DSP computation in the exported file.
 When building, enabling double precision compiles the plugin using the same precision mode.

+Enabling `Out of place` makes the processing use separate input and output buffers in the Execute and compute functions.

 Finally, `Docs` redirects to the online Faust documentation.